DavidMetcalfe/COVID-19-in-perspective/README.md

 # COVID-19 in perspective

 The intention here is to inspire more cool-headedness and rational discourse by getting people to keep this virus in perspective when compared with other ailments throughout history.
-Yes this virus is dangerous, but it is not the endtimes.
+Yes this virus is dangerous, but it is not the end times.

 ## Check it out